estebantechdev/dev-environment-setup/Practical Docker/Export and Import Docker containers.md

 (replace /app/data with the path inside the container where the volume was originally mounted).

-### Are this steps restoring changes made to the container on the previous machine?
+### Are these steps restoring changes made to the container on the previous machine?

 The answer depends on what kind of changes you mean.